aiven/devportal/docs/tutorials/kafka-migration.rst

 ..
 Warning::

-  MirrorMaker 2 provides an **asynchrounous** replication across clusters.
+  MirrorMaker 2 provides an **asynchronous** replication across clusters.
 Therefore, to perform a successful migration avoiding data loss, you need to ensure that the replication lag is 0 before pointing the new producers and consumers to the target Kafka environment.
 More information in the :ref:`monitor the MirrorMaker 2 replication flow lag <tutorial_kafka_migration_replication_flow_lag>` section.

 Prerequisites